Students must meet the following requirements prior to working in the Work-Study Program:

 Experience gained that will complement student's academic program or career goals: Experience with computer systems and networks.
 Experience with HelpDesk and ITS work flows and processes.
 Experience with end user support..

 Student worker will handle financial, student or personnel data or records, Will handle confidential or sensitive data or information.
 Be responsible for providing services to students under the ate of 18.

-Semester: Spring 2014 · Location: IT Lab · Department: IT Lab · Interviewer: Elvis Levige \ Cynthia Johnson
+Semester: Summer I · Location: IT Lab · Department: IT Lab · Interviewer: Elvis Levige \ Cynthia Johnson

 Hours per week: 15